h2non/fw/README.md

 ## Environments

-It works properly in any ES5 compliant engines
+It works properly in any ES5 compliant engine

 - Node.js
 - Chrome >= 5